DEADLINE EXTENDED: Free ‘research on research’ publishing this October – our latest free birthday celebration!

 Amongst those are a number of articles on research practices and scientific publishing.
 We believe it’s important to investigate the efficacy and appropriateness of research practices, including how research is published and disseminated.

-Therefore, we are granting 100% APC waivers for any submissions made to PeerJ in the first 10 days of October in these areas of research.
+Therefore, we are granting 100% APC waivers for any submissions made to PeerJ until October 30th in these areas of research.
 To claim the waiver please state “Submitted to the October promotion on ‘research on research’” in the Confidential Note to Staff field when you submit.

 Please note that simple bibliometric analyses of a field of study are out of scope.
 A bibliometric analysis will be considered if it forms part of a literature review or a research article, where it serves to identify the knowledge gap that is addressed by the research.

 We want as many researchers as possible to benefit from this offer, so please share this announcement with your network: